ptsefton/chordprobook/README.md

 optional arguments:
   -h, --help            show this help message and exit -a, --alphabetically  Sort songs alphabetically
+  -d DIRECTORY, --directory DIRECTORY
+                        Directory in which to put the output, relative to the book, setlist or indivudal file.
+If you want to put files somwhere specific, use a full path starting with "/": defaults to "."
   -i INSTRUMENT, --instrument INSTRUMENT
                         Show chord grids for the given instrument.
 Eg --instrument "Soprano Ukulele"